openego/eDisGo/doc/quickstart.rst

     conda activate eDisGo_env

-You can now install eDisGo using pip as described above, with or without extra packages.
+This will install eDisGo with all it's dependencies.

 Requirements for edisgoOPF package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^